trestlesky/Kenzato_download/README.md

 1) Wrap some parts in functions.
 2) Clean up/simplify loops.
 3) If possible, move away from depending on outside files, such as downloaded.txt, downloaded_new.txt, and html file.
+4) Add support, either directly or seperately, for other Illusion card sharing sites.

 Description of script code can be found as comments in the script itself.
 The general idea of the script is to: